 Ms. O’Dowd is a graduate of Douglass College, Rutgers University and holds a Masters in Public Health from Columbia University Mailman School of Public Health.
 She also completed a fellowship in hospital finance at NYU Medical Center.

 Ms. O’Dowd currently serves on the Rutgers Institute for Women’s Leadership Board and chairs the Institute for Women’s Leadership Scholar’s Program Alumnae Board.
 She was recently ranked number 8 on NJ Biz’s 50 most powerful people in New Jersey Health Care.

-Member (serves during her tenure as Commissioner of the Department of Human Services)
+(Serves during her term as Acting Commissioner of the Department of Human Services )